 At 6:30 pm EST (12:30 am CET), I boarded Delta 5224.
 After an interminable taxi out to the runway, we finally took off and made our short flight over to Columbia, touching down some thirty minutes later.
 As soon as I got inside, I connected to CAE’s free wifi, checked in on FourSquare, sent a message to Michel to let him know I was safely in South Carolina, and went to find my cousin and her family.
 After collecting my bag, we hopped in the car and headed off on …

 Phase Three of Operation Ninja Claus (CAE → Bishopville)

 En route, we talked a lot about the best way for me to announce my arrival and what my mom’s reaction would be.
 Should my Aunt Ruth call just before getting there to say she was coming to drop off a present?
 Should we just drive up and knock on the door?
 In the end, we decided a call would either tip her off or worry her, so we just arrived unannounced.
-I hopped out, walked up the door and knocked:
+I hopped out, walked up to the door and knocked:

 <knock, knock, knock, knock, knock>

 “Who is it?”
 I heard emanating from the other side of the door in a quiet, somewhat wary voice.

 I could tell she was peering through the peephole to discern who would possibly be knocking on her door at 9 pm on Christmas.